ResChougule/forage-bcg-beyondtech-case/README.md

 Financial scenarios were created to simulate the impact of installment financing on revenue growth, adoption rates, and profitability.

+our next steps are to:

+1. Review the financial statements
+2. Evaluate the year-over-year changes to notable finance metrics
+3. Complete and upload the attached sli

 ---

 ## 4. Customer Survey & Insights